UPDATE 2-Cricket-Test Series Pakistan v Australia scoreboard

-Oct 22 (Infostrada Sports) - Scoreboard at stumps on the first day in the first Test between Pakistan and Australia on Wednesday in Dubai, United Arab Emirates
+Oct 23 (Infostrada Sports) - Scoreboard at stumps on the second day in the first Test between Pakistan and Australia on Thursday in Dubai, United Arab Emirates

 A. Shehzad b Siddle 3